 - Set up Instant Pot and add oil, spices, and water to the pot.
 Do not add salt until the beans have finished cooking.

 - Drain beans and rinse a second time, then add to Instant Pot.

 - Set to 25 minutes on high pressure and allow to vent naturally (this will take up to 40 minutes in addition to preheat and cook time).

 What am I supposed to do with all this liquid?
-Use it to reheat beans without drying them out, or to make refried beans without any added fats.
+Use it to reheat beans without drying them out, or to make refried beans.
 Heat cauliflower rice along with the beans for flavor packed beans and rice.
 Thicken some of the liquid with a bit of arrowroot powder and enjoy as a bean soup.